-Mark begins his story with the words: ‘The beginning of the gospel about Jesus Christ, the Son of God.’
-The word for ‘gospel’ that Mark uses more simply means ‘Good News’.
+Mark begins his Gospel with the words: ‘The beginning of the gospel about Jesus Christ, the Son of God.’
+The word for ‘Gospel’ that Mark uses means ‘Important Good News’.

 Why Read it?

-Jesus’ whole life was lived in service of His people, and He is the model for true disciples today.
+Jesus’ whole life was lived serving His people, and He is the model for true disciples today.

-|10:46-13:37||Jesus confronts his opponents|
+|10:46-13:37||Jesus goes to Jerusalem and confronts His opponents|

 |16:1-8||The Resurrection of Jesus|